elarte-iu/markdown-playground/Arterberry_final_project_proposal.md

 8.	**Other general comments, issues or concerns.**  My main concern is how much I'll be able to get digitized while relying on someone else; placeholder images may be necessary, depending on how much demand is placed on the Lilly's digitization department.
 Thus, hopefully it's understandable if a few of the visual representations of my items turn out to simply be JPEGs/scans from a phone.

-9. Indicate copyright status.
+9.	**Indicate copyright status.
 Please refer to Cornell’s Copyright Information Center (https://copyright.cornell.edu/ and especially https://copyright.cornell.edu/publicdomain) for information to help you determine the copyright status of your materials.
-Below, please explain your understanding of the copyright status of the material.
+Below, please explain your understanding of the copyright status of the material.**

-- [ ] Public domain
+- [+/-] Public domain
 - [ ] Owned and controlled by you
 - [ ] Owned by someone else, but permission secured
 - [x] Situation unknown or unclear

-**Copyright explanation:** The books are the Lilly's property; I need to discuss with my boss whether the Lilly family still has the ultimate say over what's done with the books in that collection.
-The books themselves (aside from a few published in the 1930s/40s) are well out of copyright, so they should otherwise be public domain.
+**Copyright explanation:** The books themselves (aside from a few published in the 1930s/40s) are well out of copyright, so they should otherwise be public domain.